Tutoring

 Being a tutor

-The advantages of tutoring for students starting their studies are great, but so is the experience the tutor her/himself accumulates.
-By becoming a tutor for incoming students, a student develops skills valued in working life: leadership skills, problem solving, confidence to appear in public and the ability to deal with different people under varying circumstances.
+The advantages of tutoring are great, but so is the experience for the tutor.
+By becoming a tutor a student develops skills valued in working life: leadership skills, problem solving, confidence to appear in public and the ability to deal with different people under varying circumstances.
 The fact that a student has tutoring experience can be influential in applying for a job.
 Upon request, the tutors receive a tutor diploma, which is valued by prospective employers.
 Tutoring is also a study module, so it provides a nice amount of study credits as well.

 Tutors represent the student union in everything they do.
-Tutors also act as important links between the JAMK University of Applied Sciences and its new students.
+Tutors also act as important links between the Jamk University of Applied Sciences and its new students.
 Instructing and guiding new students is communication between the student union and the students.
 Every tutor gets to know the practices of the student union and JAMK better.
-What is most appealing is that tutors get to network amongst themselves and to establish friendships, which can be life-long, with students of their own field and other fields.
+Tutors get to network amongst themselves and to establish friendships, which can be life-long, with students of their own field and other fields.

 Read more